IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2024-11-08-crowd-pleaser-ensemble-modelling-for-accuracy-and-explainability.md

 We also considered how GLM performance affects the ensemble.
 When examining novel model architectures, authors usually evaluate their proposition against a vanilla GLM.
 In practice, however, a GLM will have been carefully crafted.
 For a deep dive on that topic, we recommend the Swiss Association of Actuaries’ (SAA) GLM study, ‘Case Study: French Motor Third-Party Liability Claims’.
 Its proposed GLM is more performant than a vanilla GLM, but considerably worse than an out-of-the-box XGBoost.

-Levelling up: How to close the pensions gap
-Snapshot: Modern slavery in numbers
-Modern slavery: Know the regulations
 Notably, ensembles of XGBoost with a basic GLM outperform ensembles using the superior GLM (SAA_GLM +/x XGBoost).
 This might be due to the basic model achieving more model diversity with the XGBoost, demonstrating the idea that ensemble models work best when the constituent models are uncorrelated in their residuals – but that is outside the scope of this article.

 The final architecture examined was a weighted average of the predictions from both the GLM and XGBoost: